Start9Labs/documentation/site/source/diy.rst

   Raspberry Pi Board

 Start9 is committed to ensuring that embassyOS is accessible.
 It will always be possible to build a comprable device to those sold in the Start9 Store.
 You can use the following guide to build your own Embassy One with readily available hardware.
-If any links are broken or sold out, please :ref:`let us know<contact>`.
+If any links are broken or sold out, please `head to our forums<https://community.start9.com/>`_.

 Motivation
 ----------